cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

     type Pipe a b = Proxy a b

-In fact, I lied a little about the Proxy: it's type is slightly more complex.
+In fact, I lied a little about the Proxy: its type is slightly more complex.
 It also contains a upstream interface for data coming the opposite way (denoted with a' and b'):

     data Proxy a' a b' b m r